 “OneDrive is great for being able to share data outside of the organization, but at the end of the day it doesn’t protect the entire computer.”Michael Luehr

 Every month, Luehr makes the case to each of his clients about why a good backup is a line item when it comes to budget.
 “The value of a good backup solution is to your business and your clients’ business,” says Luehr.

 The last five years have shown Luehr why he pushes his clients to backup all computers and individual devices.
 “It’s so much easier to have a software on a computer that backs up to the cloud and doesn’t need a VM connection to it,” says Luehr.

 The value of a good backup solution

-With 10 years of experience as an IT consultant, Luehr has found the value of having a backup software like CrashPlan for Small Business.
+With 10 years of experience as an IT consultant, Luehr has found the value of having a backup software like CrashPlan professional.
 Whether human error, lost laptop or ransomware, Luehr has the peace of mind that he can recover his client’s data no matter the cause.

 If you’re not sure, ask IT first.